Lornzyy/Lornzyy/README.md

 - 👋 Hi, I’m @Lornzyy.
-- 👀 I’m interested in web developmen and becoming a full stack developer.
+- 👀 I’m interested in web development and becoming a full stack developer.
 - 🌱 I’m currently learning javascript and SQL.
 - 💞️ I’m looking to collaborate on working on projects that advance my web development skills.
 - 📫 How to reach me through my email @lornanish@gmail.com.